-The baroque interior of Salzburg’s Cathedral is a marvel, and also a very peaceful place to escape the cold for a few minutes (and the hectic nature of the Christmas market happening right outside the door if you happen to be visiting Salzburg in December).
+The baroque interior of Salzburg’s Cathedral is a marvel, and also a very peaceful place to escape the cold for a few minutes.

 The Salzburg Card: Is it Worth the Money?

-If you’re planning to visit 3 or more museums (for example, the Mozart Birthplace, Mozart Residence, Hohensalzburg Fortress, and Museum of Modern Art are all included) and take advantage of public transportation while in Salzburg, the card will definitely be worth your money.
+If you’re planning to visit 3 or more museums (for example, the Mozart Birthplace, Mozart Residence, Hohensalzburg Fortress, and Museum of Modern Art are all included) and take advantage of public transportation while in the city, the Salzburg Card will definitely be worth your money.

 If, however, you’re not interested in going into many museums, you’ll likely be better off paying a la carte for experiences.

 The Salzburg Card is available in 24-hour, 48-hour, and 72-hour increments.